Northgate Mall (San Rafael, California)

+History

 The original anchor in the corner, now occupied by Macy's, was The Emporium, which opened in 1964.
 When the rest of the mall opened in 1965, it had an open-air design.
 The mall was enclosed when it was renovated in 1987.

 MTR Properties, Inc. was the original owner of the mall.
 Macerich bought the property in 1985 before selling it to Merlone Geier Partners in 2017.

 On January 4, 2018, Sears announced that its store at the mall will be closing as part of a plan to close 103 stores nationwide.
 The store closed in April 2018.
+A portion of the first level of the former Sears is now occupied by RH Outlet.
 Around the same time, plans were announced that would transform the mall into a "town center."

 On November 14, 2019, Forever 21 announced that the Northgate Mall location would be closing along with 21 other locations in California and 90 locations nationwide.
 It closed in January 2020.

+The Century Theatres location in the mall opened on November 17, 1994, and closed on November 10, 2024.

+On January 9, 2025, Kohl's announced it would close its Northgate Mall location as part of a plan to shutter 27 underperforming stores.
+Kohl's closed in late March 2025.

 Renovation

 Macerich began renovating the mall in 2008.
 The proposed renovation has been controversial, as housing advocates have pushed for inclusion of affordable housing in the project (to replace the aging housing in San Rafael's Canal Area), while Macerich chose to proceed without triggering a full-scale environmental review.

-In November of 2009, Northgate underwent a significant overhaul that introduced features that seamlessly integrate indoor and outdoor spaces.
+In November 2009, Northgate underwent a significant overhaul that introduced features that seamlessly integrate indoor and outdoor spaces.
 These include the Oak Plaza, a central courtyard for gatherings, open-air dining areas, and a food court near the Century Theatres that opens to both indoor and outdoor seating.